 This savory, sweet and spicy sauce requires galangal, garlic, fish sauce, and the irreplaceable sundried chilies.
 The other secret ingredients for Jaew Bong are varied, yet the shredded skin of water buffalo or pork is most favored.

-Laotians can use this condiment with various foods, from simple boiled vegetables to grilled meat.
+Laotians can serve this condiment with various foods, from simple boiled vegetables to grilled meat.
 Anything can go well with Jaew Bong.
 If you are curious, you should taste the sauce once to know how “magical” it is!

 The video of making Jaew Bong you might ask for is here.